-Base stations, generally being more expensive fixed installations, are more likely to make use of sophisticated antennas (than is subscriber equipment).
+Base stations, generally being more expensive, fixed installations, are more likely to make use of sophisticated antennas (compared to subscriber equipment).
 Beam forming antennas can allow the area around a base station to be divided into sectors, allowing additional frequency reuse among sectors.
 The number of sectors can range from as few as four to as many as 24.
 Such sectorized base stations have been used for a long time in mobile service base stations.

 Once again, advances in antenna design have improved the capabilities and affordability of using high-gain, focused antennas in low-cost, portable environments.
 Capabilities that were previously limited to high-cost service provider base-stations and back-haul applications are increasingly finding use in a wider array of wireless applications.
-For example, companies like Vivato, Arraycom, Beamreach, and others have recently begun to sell new phased array antennas that allow for a narrow beam to be formed and steered electronically to an individual subscriber terminal.
+For example, companies like Vivato, 13 Arraycom, 14 Beamreach, 15 and others have recently begun to sell new phased array antennas that allow for a narrow beam to be formed and steered electronically to an individual subscriber terminal.
 This greatly extends reach and frequency reuse.
-Additionally, systems with multiple antennas at either the base station or subscriber end (Multi-In Multi-Out or MIMO) take advantage of multipath-signals bounced off of buildings or other obstructions, to provide superior throughput and resistance to fading.
-Several vendors are developing chips to support MIMO in conjunction with wireless LAN technology.
+Additionally, systems with multiple antennas at either the base station or subscriber end (Multi-In Multi-Out or MIMO) take advantage of multipath-signals bounced off of buildings or other obstructions which follow different paths between the transmitter and receiver -- to provide superior throughput and resistance to fading.
+Generally, multipath is considered a problem since it complicates the task of the receiver in decoding the signal from the transmitter; however, with appropriate digital processing techniques (i.e., MIMO), the additional information implicit in the multipath signals can be used to improve transmission quality.
+Several vendors are now developing chips to support MIMO in conjunction with wireless LAN technology.
+16